Estimated reading time: 24 minutes

-With average temperatures of 28°C year-round, highs of 40°C and humidity of 90%, cooling down in an Ice Bath in Bangkok, Phuket, Chiang Mai or anywhere in Thailand is guaranteed to feel amazing!
+With average temperatures of 28°C year-round, highs of 40°C and humidity of 90%, cooling down in an Ice Bath in Bangkok, Phuket, Chiang Mai, Koh Phangan or anywhere in Thailand is guaranteed to feel amazing!

 Thailand is hot all year round, with no true Winter season.
-There are no natural locations, such as rivers or lakes, that offer cold exposure or cold water swimming.
+No natural locations, such as rivers or lakes, offer cold exposure or cold water swimming.
 Even the tap water averages around 24°C, so cold showers are a no-go.

-The great news is you can still enjoy an ice bath at our studio in Bangkok or one of the many events and workshops we hold around Thailand.
+The great news is you can still enjoy an ice bath at our studio in Bangkok or one of the many Wim Hof Method workshops and events we hold around Thailand.

 Table of contents